-We believe God has called RMC to worship and work in Capital Park (public housing community) and the Mordecai neighborhood.
-Our vision is to be a presence for Christ in the neighborhood, calling out the gifts and strengths of this community, and responding to the needs and challenges as we work with others for the neighborhood’s common good and well being.
+We believe God has called RMC to worship and work in the downtown Raleigh area.
+Our vision is to be a presence for Christ in our neighboring communities, calling out the gifts and strengths of this community while responding to needs and challenges as we work with others for common good and well being.

-While our faith community is made up of people from all over the triangle area, we are committed to worshipping and serving in this neighborhood.
-As people join us from across the street or from around the city our ministries, worship services, and life together will be shaped by the gifts, strengths, and needs of this neighborhood God has placed us in.
+While our faith community is made up of people from all over the triangle area, we are committed to worshipping and serving in the Raleigh area.
+As people join us from across the street or from around the county, our ministries, worship services, and life together will be shaped by the gifts, strengths, and needs of this neighborhood God has placed us in.

 Worship is our principal vocation as Christians because we are created to be in relationship with God.
 Our informal worship service is a coming together to celebrate God’s acts among us through inspirational singing, drama, dance, preaching, and congregational sharing.
 We are committed to interpreting all of scripture in light of God’s full revelation in Jesus Christ.
 While we value a blend of more traditional hymns and contemporary songs, aided by use of guitars and other instruments, our main focus is on finding songs that enrich our worship theme and lead us into God’s presence.